top of page

 Salema is heaven for everyone, especially those who enjoy fresh fish and seafood.
 Some restaurants in the village offer traditional foods like sardines, barbecue, cataplana, a seafood dish from the Algarve, and the Octopus salad.
 The majority of these restaurants are situated along the beach.
 Therefore, the dining ambience is accompanied by the dialogue of the blue waters.

-If you wish to take something Portuguese to your taste buds, many restaurants and bars in Salema sell wines from the Algarve region, including rich red and fresh white wines.
+If you wish to take something Portuguese to your taste buds, many restaurants and bars in here sell wines from the Algarve region, including rich red and fresh white wines.

-Salema is a place of considerable tourist interest as it is a good starting point for exploring the Algarve area.
+Salema is a place of considerable tourist interest, as it serves as a good starting point for exploring the Algarve area.
 Lagos town is only a 15-minute away, with a beautiful marina, an old colonial city attraction, and incredible nightlife.
 To the west, there are Sagres and Cape St Vincent, famous for their cliffs and sea views and also as a historical reference to the Age of Discovery.

 Silves, a town of Moorish castle and orange groves, is just a day trip away for a more leisurely outing.
-A Serra de Monchique mountain range for nature lovers offers rolling hills and hot springs.
+The Serra de Monchique mountain range, a haven for nature lovers, features rolling hills and hot springs.

 bottom of page